proophsoftware/event-machine-docs/docs/api/event-machine/descriptions.md

 This code speaks for itself, doesn't it?
 It is beautiful and clean (IMHO) and once you're used to it you can add new messages to the system in less than 30 seconds.
 The chapter about "Json Schema" covers all the details.
 Make sure to check it out.

+{.alert .alert-info}
-*A nice side effect of this approach is out-of-the-box [Swagger UI](https://swagger.io/tools/swagger-ui/) support.
-Learn more about it in the "Swagger UI" chapter.*
+A nice side effect of this approach is out-of-the-box [Swagger UI](https://swagger.io/tools/swagger-ui/){: class="alert-link"} support.
+Learn more about it in the "Swagger UI" chapter.

-### Command Registration
+## Command Registration

 Event Machine needs to know which commands can be processed by the system.
 Therefor, you have to register them before defining processing logic.

+{.alert .alert-light}
-*Software developed with Event Machine follows a Command-Query-Responsibility-Segregation (short CQRS) approach.
+Software developed with Event Machine follows a Command-Query-Responsibility-Segregation (short CQRS) approach.
-Commands are used to trigger state changes without returning modified state and queries are used to request current state without modifying it.*
+Commands are used to trigger state changes without returning modified state and queries are used to request current state without modifying it.

 You're ask to tell Event Machine a few details about available commands.
 Each command should have a **unique name** and a **payload schema**.
 It is recommended to add a context as prefix in front of each command name.
 Let's take an example from the tutorial but add a context to the command name: